dr28/Twitter/README.md

 - [x] Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
 - [x] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.

+The following additional features are implemented:

+- [x] Countdown displayed as in real Twitter app in addition to displaying it on top.
+The countdown alerts with red color if less than 20 characters and the button will be disabled if characters exceed 140 characters.
+- [x] Provided placeholder text in textarea as in real Twitter app.
+- [x] The "@text" colored blue in reply view as in real Twitter app.
+- [x] Displays round profile image as in the Twitter app.
+- [x] Profile image displayed in compose and reply views.
+- [x] Clicking profile image in compose view display the account info as in Twitter app.
+- [x] The textarea in compose view moves up when keyboard appears.

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: